ThomasMrY/ActivationFunctionDemo/README.md

 3. M. Luong, H. Pham, and C. D. Manning, “Effective approaches to attention-based neural machine translation,” CoRR, vol. abs/1508.04025, 2015.
-4. G. Cybenko, “Approximation by superpositions of a sigmoidal function,” Approximation Theory & Its Applications, vol. 9, no. 3, pp. 17–28, 1993.
-5. C. W. Lin and J. S. Wang, “A digital circuit design of hyperbolic tangent sigmoid function for neural networks,” in IEEE International Symposium on Circuits and Systems, 2008, pp. 856–859.
-6. K. Basterretxea, J. M. Tarela, I. Del Campo, and G. Bosque, “An experimental study on nonlinear function computation for neural/fuzzy hardware design,” IEEE Transactions on Neural Networks, vol. 18, no. 1, pp. 266–83, 2007.